Upcoming Events.

 16

-What is Switzerland's most important data - and how do we deal with it?
+What is Switzerland's most important data – and how do we handle it?

-Podium of the Swiss Data Alliance in cooperation with the Committee for Cybersecurity of digitalswitzerland.
+Panel discussion of the Swiss Data Alliance in collaboration with the Committee for Cybersecurity of digitalswitzerland.

-• 16:30 General meeting of the Swiss Data Alliance (internal)
+• 16:30 Members meeting of the Swiss Data Alliance (internal)

 • 17:30 Discussion and questions from the audience